tmdc-io/typesense-operator/README.md

 ### Problem 2: Recovering a cluster that has lost quorum

+**North Path:**

+1. Quorum reconciler is probing every node of the cluster at `http://{nodeUrl}:{api-port}/health`.
+If every node returns `{ ok: true }` then the `ConditionReady` condition of the `TypesenseCluster` custom resource is set to `QuorumReady` which means the cluster is 100% healthy and ready to go.
+2.
+   - If the cluster size has already the desired size defined by the `TypesenseCluster` custom resource (in case was not downgraded during another loop; we will explore that option later) the quorum reconciliation loop marks the `ConditionReady` condition of the `TypesenseCluster` custom resource is set to `QuorumReady`exits and returns back to the controller loop.
+   - If the cluster has been downgraded to a single instance during a previous reconciliation loop, the the quorum reconciliation loop set the `ConditionReady` condition of the `TypesenseCluster` as `QuorumUpgraded` and returns control back to the controller loop which will attempt, in its next reconciliation loop, to restore the cluster size to the desired size defined by the `TypesenseCluster` custom resource, and let raft to identify the new quorum configuration and elect a new leader.

+**South Path:**

+1. Quorum reconciler is probing every node of the cluster at `http://{nodeUrl}:{api-port}/health`.
+    - If the required number of nodes (minimum `(N-1)/2`) return `{ ok: true }` then the `ConditionReady` condition of the `TypesenseCluster` custom resource is set to `QuorumReady` which means the cluster is healthy and ready to go, although some nodes are unavailable, and the control is returned back to the controller's loop.
+    - If the required number of nodes (minimum `(N-1)/2`) return `{ ok: false }` then the `ConditionReady` condition of the `TypesenseCluster` custom resource is set to `QuorumDowngrade` which means the cluster is declared unhealthy, and as a mitigation plan is downgraded to a **single instance cluster** with intent to let raft recover the quorum automatically.
+      The quorum reconciliation loop then returns control back to the controller loop.

+> [!NOTE]
+> In the next quorum reconciliation, the process will take the **North Path**, that will eventually discover a healthy quorum,
+> nevertheless with the wrong amount of nodes; thing that will lead to setting the `ConditionReady` condition of the `TypesenseCluster` as `QuorumUpgraded`.
+> What happens next is already described in the **North Path**.

 ![image](https://github.com/user-attachments/assets/0212cba0-c677-41df-a4f9-a41ca4eb6a8a)

+This scaling down and up of the `StatefulSet`, is in practice what would be necessary as "manual intervention" to recover a cluster that has lost its quorum.
+Instead the controller takes over and does this **without interrupting the service** and without requiring any action from the administrators of the cluster.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.